canopas/flutter-developer-roadmap-2023/README.md

 - As you progress through the practical exercises, make sure to apply the new knowledge you've gained in subsequent exercises.
 Try to allocate maximum 5 days to each practical.

-- To keep track of your progress and share your work with your team lead, create a repository on GitLab where you can upload your completed exercises for review.

-- To stay organized and track your progress, create tickets on ClickUp for each practical exercise.
-Each ticket should include a detailed description of the exercise, as well as an estimate of story points.

-- As you work on each practical exercise, move the corresponding ticket from the "To-Do" queue to the "Done" queue to keep track of your progress.
-This will help you stay focused and motivated as you work through the roadmap.

 # Table of contents
 * [Useful References](https://github.com/canopas/flutter-developer-roadmap-2023/blob/main/README.md#useful-references)